 When a client buys your logo, they have the option to request for additional and unlimited revisions.
 Here, it’s important that you check your account regularly, since you only have one business day to respond to a sale, and 30 days to work with the client on the revisions.
 After the design is finalized, you have one more business day to send the working files to the client.

 In the event that you aren’t available to clients, LogoGround has a Pause button, which hides your logos for 30 days or until you unpause the account.
 It’s very important that you respond to any sales promptly and pause your account when necessary.
-If you are found to be uncontactable, a staff designer will step in to work with the client on your logo — meaning you won’t earn anything from the sale.
+If you are found to be uncontactable, a staff designer will step in to work with the client on your behalf — meaning you earn nothing from the sale.

 In addition, LogoGround may delay payment if the client seems unhappy with your services for whatever reason.
 Even then, you are expected to bear full responsibility and deal with any outstanding issues.
 Always strive to meet the client’s needs, since they have the power to ask for a refund within 30 days.